Dr. Sina Majidian's Research Studies

 - Ali Yazdizadeh.
 Importance of phylogenetic rooting for orthology inference, 2022.
 (Incoming PhD student in Computational Biology, USA.)

-- Borbala Banfalvi, Claire Wang, and Petros Liakopoulos.
-Natural Language Question Answering over Knowledge Graphs, 2022.
+- Claire Wang, Natural Language Question Answering over Knowledge Graphs, 2022.
+(Currently PhD student at University of Cambridge).

 - Alina Nicheperovich.
 Orthology guided model organism selection, 2021.
 (Now DPhil Candidate at the University of Oxford, UK.)